- Hemlocks are not only beautiful but also ecologically important.

 If you're in Kentucky, contact: Alice Mandt, Kentucky Division of Forestry, phone: 859-559-8134

 If you're in North Carolina, contact: Margot Wallston, Coordinator Hemlock Restoration Initiative, phone: 510-332-3171

 What The Nature Conservancy Is Doing Across the Cumberland Plateau and Mountains

 Hemlock woolly adelgid has not yet fully infested the Cumberland Plateau and Mountains, so there is a window of opportunity to plan a coordinated defense against HWA there.
 The Conservancy has been actively working with state and federal agencies and other partners to combat the infestation of invasive hemlock woolly adelgid insects in our hemlocks.
-Our work includes developing maps from satellite imagery to locate and map hemlocks on public lands, administering treatments, coordinating professional training and education on HWA treatment, and leading the development of a map and strategic plan for hemlock conservation area treatments on the Cumberland Plateau and Mountains, and seeking funding for the partnership.
+Our work includes developing maps from satellite imagery to locate and map hemlocks on public lands, administering treatments, coordinating professional training and education on HWA treatment, and participating with the Tennessee Hemlock Conservation Partnership (THCP) Executive Committee to plan for hemlock conservation area treatments on the Cumberland Plateau and Mountains, and seeking funding for the partnership.
 The THCP has joined with the Tennessee Wildlife Resources Foundation to enable citizens to donate online to the hemlock effort.
 Follow this link to donate: http://www.twrf.net/tennessee-hemlock-conservation-partnership/

 How You Can Help

 - If you spot hemlock woolly adelgid, notify the Tennessee Dept. of Agriculture's Division of Forestry.
 To phone them, call: 615-837-5552.

 - Join a Friends group at a local State Park, such as the Friends of Cummins Falls.